yusufaine/tp/docs/UserGuide.md

 [<sub>return to table of content<sub>](#table-of-content)

 ### Load recipe
-Load existing recipes from the text file on the user's computer.
+Load existing recipes from the text file on your computer.
 Modifications to this file would be displayed accordingly as long as the format is followed. <br>
 Usage: (Automatically loads the recipes upon launching the application).

 <div markdown="block" class="alert alert-info">

 ️:information_source: Recipes would be loaded from a file called "recipebook.json" in a folder called "data" from where McKitchen is located. <br>
 Example: If McKitchen is stored in the "Downloads" folder, recipes would be loaded in a folder called "data" which should "recipebook.json". <br><br>
-If the file or folder does not exist, McKitchen would automatically create them and provide a sample recipes to allow users to explore the application without needing to input their own recipes. <br>
+If the file or folder does not exist, McKitchen would automatically create them and provide a sample recipes to allow you to explore the application without needing to input their own recipes. <br>

 :computer: McKitchen would try to locate and load "recipebook.json" relative to where it's being ran (./data/recipebook.json). <br>
 ️:computer: If you are familiar with JSON, you can modify the file to add new recipes or modify aspects of an existing recipe without needing to run McKitchen.
 You are advised to strictly follow the formatting of the application as failure to do so may result to certain aspects of the recipes to not load properly, if at all.